Towns & Places:

 In 1910, the main line of the Union Pacific Railroad entered in the east near the center and crossed northwest to Wakeeney, then west into Gove County, a distance of 33 miles.

 The number of acres of land under cultivation in 1910 was 338,502, with the principal crop being wheat.
 At that time, the county’s population was 5,398.

 The county’s population peaked at 6,470 in 1930.

 The severe drought of the 1930s and early 1940s in western Kansas focused national attention on the plight of area farmers, who depended entirely on dry farming.
-This created the demand for irrigation projects and new sources for municipal water supplies.
-In response, the U.S. Bureau of Reclamation began investigating the Smoky Hill River basin in 1941 to determine what would be feasible, but the outbreak of World War II halted the effort.
+This created the demand for irrigation projects and new sources of municipal water supplies.
+In response, the U.S. Bureau of Reclamation began investigating the Smoky Hill River basin in 1941 to determine what would be feasible.
+However, the outbreak of World War II halted the effort.

 Cedar Bluff Reservoir was authorized by the Flood Control Act of 1944.
 Investigations resumed in 1946, and by the end of the year, detailed topographic surveys were complete.
 Plans were soon made to construct the dam, distribution systems for irrigation, flood control, fish and wildlife enhancement, recreation, and municipal and industrial uses.
 Bids were opened on February 8, 1949, and after hiring a contractor, work began on April 1, 1949.
 The work was completed on September 29, 1951, and filled that same year.

 The Kansas Department of Wildlife, Parks, and Tourism manages 9,300 acres of land around the reservoir as the Cedar Bluff Wildlife Area.
 The department also operates the 850-acre Cedar Bluff State Park located on the reservoir’s eastern end.
 Today, the reservoir welcomes over 250,000 people each year to enjoy water sports, fishing, camping, hiking, and more.